The reviewee's performance review perspective

 When do I sign?

-After both the self assessment and manager assessment have been shared, you can sign off on the completed version using the "sign" button.
+After both the self assessment and manager assessment have been shared, you can sign off on the completed version using the "sign" button at the bottom of the shared reviews.
 This puts the review into a protected read-only mode, which means you're done!
 Only an HR admin will then be able to revoke a signature and make the review editable again.

 Taking private notes